-(g) Cash
+(g) Cash and term deposits

-Cash and cash equivalents in the statement of financial position comprise cash at bank and in hand and shortterm deposits at call with an original maturity of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Restricted cash and cash equivalents relates to short-term deposits with an original maturity of more than three months.
+Cash and cash equivalents in the statement of financial position comprise cash at bank and in hand and short-term deposits at call with an original maturity of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Restricted cash and cash equivalents relates to short-term deposits held as security for bank guarantees provided to Industry and Investment NSW - Mineral Resources and with an original maturity of more than three months.